El misterio de los ovnis indios

 The empire of Rama the most prosperous of those times narrated, the evidence says, has been devastated by nuclear wars.

-Radioactive weapons in Harappa and Mohenjo-Daro?
+Were alien weapons used in Harappa and Mohenjo-Daro?

 When the excavations reached street level, many skeletons were found scattered around the city, some still holding hands, as if death had come instantly.